willowtreeapps/SmartSpeakerDetector-iOS/README.md

 ## Features

 Library to detect smart speaker devices on local network.

-Library currently detects Google Home devices using arp table lookup.
+Library is using mDNS lookup to find devices on the local network.
 Since Google Home uses Cast SDK, detection should be reliable.
 Amazon Alexa support is coming up soon.

 ## Requirements